montoyadamien/DrawIn-Easy/readme.md

 # DrawIn'Easy

 DrawIn'Easy is a bot dedicated to the games [Gartic Phone](https://garticphone.com/) and [Skribbl.io](https://skribbl.io/).
-The bot will draw a picture fetched from an URL in the Gartic Phone or Skribbl.io interface.
+The bot will draw a picture fetched from an URL or the file system in the Gartic Phone or Skribbl.io interface.

 # Installation